RazrFalcon/tiny-skia/README.md

 to mark a type as [bytemuck::Pod](https://docs.rs/bytemuck/1.4.1/bytemuck/trait.Pod.html), but this is perfectly safe.
 And all the dangerous casts are handled by `bytemuck`.

-## API overview

-The API is a bit unconventional.
-It doesn't look like cairo, QPainter (Qt), HTML Canvas or even Skia.

-The core ideas are that almost everything is stateless, immutable and valid.

-- `Canvas` provides a fairly spartan and low-level API.
-  We don't have a `draw_path` method.
-Instead, there are `fill_path` and `stroke_path`.
-- `Canvas` contains just two states: world transform and clip path.
-  We don't have save/restore functionality.
-- The only truly mutable type is `Pixmap`, which is our raster image.
-- `Path` cannot be modified after creation.
-  It can be transformed, but this function consumes the object.
-- All geometry types are always valid and immutable.
-  You cannot create a negative `Size`.
-  And so on.
-- All types that store `f32` guarantee that it is finite.

 ## Out of scope

 Skia is a huge library and we support only a tiny part of.